Two-Tier ERP: Benefits and How to Implement

 5. Supply Chain Management in Complex Networks

 In logistics and distribution, a Tier 2 ERP system enhances control over complex supply chains.
-The primary ERP system manages high-level processes like procurement and inventory for the entire network, while secondary systems at individual distribution centers handle local operations such as order fulfillment and stock levels.
+The primary ERP system manages high-level processes like procurement and inventory for the entire network.
+In contrast, secondary systems at individual distribution centers manage local operations, including order fulfillment and stock levels.

 This approach allows businesses to keep a unified view of their supply chain while efficiently managing regional needs.